margaux-works/margaux-works/README.md

 - 🌱 I’m currently learning JavaScript, Node.js, MongoDB and React.
 - 💻 Skills in Progress: Constantly improving my HTML5 and CSS3 skills by taking on challenges at Front End Mentor.
 Check out my progress and projects [there](https://www.frontendmentor.io/profile/margaux-works)!

-🦉 When I'm Not Coding
-You can find me:
+🦉 When I'm not coding you can find me:

 - 🚴‍♀️ Cycling through Berlin’s streets or enjoying indoor cycling classes (in the dark, with loud techno music and a coach screaming at me).<br/>
 - 🦅 Exploring nature and indulging in amateur birdwatching.<br/>